arielleZapata/portfolio/README.md

 - 👯 I’m looking to collaborate on **Open-source bioinformatics tools**

-- 🤝 I’m looking for help with **Bioinformatics projects**
+- 🤝 I’m looking for help with **Bioinformatics/Software Engineering project ideas**

 - 💬 Ask me about **Full-stack development and bioinformatics**

 - 📫 How to reach me **zapataarielle@gmail.com**

-- ⚡ Fun fact **I have a passion for developing games and creating training programs for dogs.**
+- ⚡ Fun fact **I have a passion for taekwondo and creating training programs for dogs.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">